NicoMB2002/NuaEsthetique/README.md

-# SysDev_Project
+# System Development & E-Commerce Project
-This is the Repository for System Development 420-436-VA Team Project.
+This is the Repository for System Development 420-436-VA & E-Commerce 420-411-VA Final Project.